landonb629/CKAD-labs/Services-Networking/notes.md

 # Services
+- a way to expose an application running on a set of pods as a network service
 - enable communication between components within and outside the application
 - helps us connect apps together, and users with apps
 - services enable communication between different pods